yugabyte/yugabyte-db/docs/content/preview/integrations/apache-spark/java-ysql.md

     $ mvn install
     ```

-1. Create a java file `sparkSQLJavaExample.java` under `src/main/java` directory of your `sparkSample` project and add the following code to the file:
+1. Create the file `sparkSQLJavaExample.java` under the `src/main/java` directory of your `sparkSample` project and add the following code to the file:

     ```java
     import org.apache.spark.sql.SparkSession;